 Techniques for Sperm Harvesting

-Sperm retrieval procedures are necessary in situations where there are no sperm in a man’s ejaculate.
-This condition can result from blockage of the ejaculatory system (obstructive azospermia) or from failure of sperm production in the testicle (non-obstructive azospermia).
-The most common cause of obstructive azospermia is a prior vasectomy but other causes include: prior infection, prior hernia repair with mesh or other prior surgery on the testicles.
-Non-obstructive azospermia can be due to genetic conditions, prior testicle infections or hormone abnormalities.
+Sperm retrieval procedures are necessary in situations where there is no sperm in a man’s ejaculate.
+This condition can result from blockage of the ejaculatory system (obstructive azoospermia) or from a failure of sperm production in the testicle (non-obstructive azoospermia).
+The most common cause of obstructive azoospermia is a prior vasectomy but other causes include prior infection, prior hernia repair with mesh or other prior surgery on the testicles.
+Non-obstructive azoospermia can be due to genetic conditions, prior testicle infections or hormone abnormalities.
 These conditions can interrupt the production of normal sperm within the testicle.
-Fortunately, even in these instances there are often areas of normal sperm production.
+Fortunately, even in these instances, there are often areas of normal sperm production.

 PESA (Percutaneous Epididymal Sperm Extraction)

 PESA and TESA are similar procedures where a needle is used to extract sperm from the testicle or epididymis.
 The epididymis is an organ that lives behind the testicle and is the location where sperm mature and develop the ability to move.
 The epididymis can be enlarged after a vasectomy or in other conditions where there is a blockage.
 Both of these procedures can often be performed with only mild sedation and local anesthetic.
 A needle is inserted into the testicle or epididymis and an attempt is made to collect sperm.
 The sample collected is immediately examined under a microscope to look for healthy appearing sperm.
 These sperm can be used immediately to fertilize an egg or can be frozen for use at a later time.